swiss-ai-center/core-engine/docs/reference/pipeline.md

 ### Endpoints

-A pipeline will be registered on the Engine URL with its slug.
+A pipeline will be registered on the Core Engine URL with its slug.
 For example, if the pipeline slug is `my-pipeline`, the endpoints will be:

 - `POST /my-pipeline`: Add a task to the pipeline